 The key task of a spectroscopist is discovering and identifying the elemental peaks in the acquired spectrum.
-Isolated peaks can be located and identified easily, however overlapped peaks and low amplitude peaks may not be so easily discovered.
+Isolated peaks can be located and identified easily, however, overlapped peaks and low amplitude peaks may not be so easily discovered.

 EDS detectors have a specified resolution which is defined as the FWHM of the spectral peak at the Mn-Ka X-ray energy, with a typical value being 130eV for SEM microanalysis systems.

-The energy resolution however is not constant across the complete spectral energy range but varies as the square-root of the energy from approximately 50eV for C-K to 160eV for Cu-Ka.
+The energy resolution however is not constant across the complete spectral energy range but varies as the square root of the energy from approximately 50eV for C-K to 160eV for Cu-Ka.

 Another challenge is that resolution is only valid for the slowest electronics processing setting of the detection system.
 When a faster electronics processing setting is used for higher data collection rates, the resolution necessarily degrades.

 At every X-ray energy, WDS has the benefit of superior spectral resolution.
 This offers the benefit of easily resolving elemental X-rays which are closely spaced to one another.
-Since there is no change in the electronics settings for the system, spectral resolution does not change with acquisition conditions.
+Since there is no change in the electronics settings for the system, the spectral resolution does not change with acquisition conditions.

 Furthermore, the intrinsic spectral background is not affected by the Bremsstrahlung intensity and is considerably lower than EDS which aids in the discovery of very small amplitude peaks.